livecode/livecode-ide/Documentation/guides/LiveCode Script.md

 interfaces, graphs, charts or games.

-Use the player object to display and interact with any media formats supported by QuickTime.
-LiveCode allows you to turn on and off tracks within a movie, pan, zoom or change location within a QTVR movie, set callback messages that trigger scripts at specific points in the movie, and stream movies from a server.
+Use the player object to display and interact with any media formats supported by AVFoundation on Mac OS X and DirectShow on Windows.
+LiveCode allows you to turn on and off tracks within a movie and set callback messages that trigger scripts at specific points in the movie, and stream movies from a server.
 At time of this writing there is also a 3<sup>rd</sup> party library that allows you to edit and save movies by script.

 The Audio Clip & Video Clip objects allow you to embed audio or video clip data within a stack.
-Some audio clip formats can be played back directly without QuickTime installed.
 They do not have any visual representation and can be accessed by script or in the Application Browser.
 Players, Audio & Video clips are covered in their respective sections within the chapter on *Working with Media*.